holmsj/aem-guides-wknd/docs/sling-dynamic-include-aemaacs.md

 There are a couple of optimizations we can consider in this area:

-* Exen though a Fragment is on many pages, the publish server does not render it just once after every cache flush.
+* When an Experience Fragment is on many pages, the publish server does not render it just once after every cache flush.
 It is re-rendered in the context of every single page that references it.
-* In some cases, there could be different content in the Header based on groups of a logged in user. *(Note: this could be handled in a variety of ways, but SDI could be considered)*
+* In some cases, there could be different content in the Header based on groups of a logged in user.
+In this case, caching it would display the same content to all users. *(Note: this could be handled in a variety of ways, but SDI could be considered)*
 * AEMaaCS has some complexities with Experience Fragments.
   * If you edit a fragment under **/content/experience-fragments/wknd** and publish the changes, this does not clear the pages cached **/content/wknd/**
-  * This results in cached pages which reference the fragment displaying outdated cached versions of it.
+  * This results in cached pages that contain the fragment displaying outdated cached content from it.
   * *Learn about statfileslevel in [Understanding Dispatcher Using Docker](dispatcher-behavior-basics.md)*

 ### Create Configurations for XFs